vikas924/To-do-list/README.md

 # 📖 [To-do-list-interactive] <a name="about-project"></a>

-**[To-do-list-interactive]** In this project i created to do list structure with added function for add,remove,edit,staus update for checked boxes and remove checked lists.
+**[To-do-list-interactive]** In this project we created a jest test to test adding  and deleting function of our To-Do List project.

 ## 🛠 Built With <a name="built-with"></a>